The Boss (2016 film): Plot

 Michelle, having brought in her former mentor Ida Marquette as an investor in the company, is spooked at a celebratory dinner when she receives a handmade gift from Rachel who declares the three as a family due to her own personal background of abandonment.
-Michelle, overwhelmed, soon begins to become absent in Rachel and Claire's lives especially when she begins making big business decisions without Claire's involvement and the two clash heads after Michelle mistakenly believes that Claire has sold out the company to Renault.
+Michelle, overwhelmed, distances herself from Rachel and Claire's lives.
+She begins making big business decisions without Claire's involvement and the two clash after Michelle mistakenly believes that Claire has sold out the company to Renault.
 In return, Michelle sells the company to Renault.
-Michelle soon returns to Rachel and Claire, feeling regretful and apologises, explaining her childhood where she was abandoned frequently.
+Michelle soon returns to Rachel and Claire, feeling regretful, and apologises, revealing her childhood where she was abandoned frequently.
 Michelle decides to help Claire get her company back by stealing the contract from Renault's office.
 Mike, now Claire's boyfriend, decides to assist.

-While Mike distracts the doormen, the two women successfully steal the contract but are intercepted by Renault who fights with Michelle, leading to the rooftop where Michelle is seemingly pushed off the roof to her death (however fell to the level below).
+While Mike distracts the doormen, the two women steal the contract but are intercepted by Renault, who fights with Michelle, leading to the rooftop where Michelle is seemingly pushed off the roof to her death (actually only falling to the level below).
 Claire also shoves Renault.
 Michelle and Renault, having had a background of being romantically involved, make peace with one another.

 A year later, the business achieves great success and Claire and Rachel use the money to purchase a new family home.